Including a video of our appearance on The Spectacular World of Guinness Records…

 Have you ever played Bessie Bingo?
 They do it in Vandalia, Illinois, and the results are published in the local paper right up front with Contragate and local politics.
 A field is divided into grid squares, you see, which are numbered and sold to the players.
 Then… a cow is turned loose and the crowd waits expectantly to see where the patties will fall.
 I can imagine the cheering, jostling people, urging poor confused Bessie this way and that, shouting “go, baby, go!” when she’s standing over a good spot.

 Yep, everybody needs a little excitement now and then.
-Even Kansas is changing its style—they’re finally applying a little public-relations expertise to the state’s long-standing image of “flat and boring.”
+Even Kansas is changing its style — they’re finally applying public-relations expertise to the state’s long-standing image of “flat and boring.”
 Now… Kansas is America’s Central Park… the land of Ah’s!

 Holding hands, peering out over the moonlit acres of ripstop, Maggie and I spoke quietly of the allure of movement—a longing that brings people together even while scattering them to the winds.
 Suddenly… there was a flicker of activity in the dark landscape of domes and pyramids.
 Two naked young men scampered among the tents, darting around bicycles and leaping over guy lines, visiting friends in another nylon neighborhood.
 There was a brief exchange of words and muted giggles… then they streaked back home.
 Ever notice how people run differently when they’re naked?